hesbryce/hesbryce/README.md

 ## I'm a Runner and Developer
 - ✍ You can find my indies project here [Stamina Bar] [Inner-Vue]
-- 🔭 I’m currently working on Stamina Bar on the App Store, and Inner-Vue.
 - 🌱 I’m currently learning Swift, SwiftUI, HealthKit + all things iOS dev.
 - 😄 Pronouns: He/his
 - ⚡ Fun fact: I ran a 50 mile race!